Qiaoqi-Zhuyan/Paper-In-deeplearning/README.md

 # Paper-In-deeplearning
-32/5000  This warehouse will continuously upload the papers and codes I have read and written in the process of deep learning
+this repository will continuously upload the papers and codes I have read and written in the process of deep learning